 Still haven't read it but it's on my list.
 I did meet the author once, at a panel discussion of (s)expat writers in Bangkok.

-I wrote about it a bit on here (Expat Authors at the FCCT).
+I wrote about it a bit on here.
 I found Leather to be slightly 'non-authorly' at that event...

 Originally Posted by Matthew

 Last edited by Matthew; 7th October 2009 at 09:38.

 I read Guns, Ganja, Girls, and Gambling in Thailand...(Thailand's illegal economy and public policy).
 It was a pretty good book.
 Got through the first part with both eyes open (the part about gambling), the second part about the dangers and evils of marijuana in Thailand, and then read about prostitution and trafficking with a bit of disinterest by the time I had gotten to that part.
 Maybe it was all the predictability of how these things run, but it was a good book at the time.

 This book, although non-fiction, would probably relate to the OP because private dancer-types would probably essentially be called part of the trafficked ones.

 Illegal aliens will make you pay...legal aliens can get you paid.